 From there, Skyline Drive runs 105 miles north and south along the crest of the Blue Ridge Mountains in Shenandoah National Park and is the only public road through the Park.
 It takes about three to four hours to travel the entire length of the Park with some stunning scenery along the way.

 After you reach DC, keep on going along the same route through Baltimore, Philadelphia and Princeton on your way to the Big Apple.

 Best places to stop between Atlanta and New York

-Like we mentioned before, you'll want to split this trip into several days.
-Since this is a relatively long drive, it's perfect for travelers that appreciate a longer trip and everything that comes with it.
-Here are some stops worth considering:
+As we mentioned before, you'll want to split this trip into several days.
+Since this is a relatively long drive, it's perfect for travelers who appreciate a longer trip and everything that comes with it.
+Read on to find our more about our suggested stopovers.

 Drive the Blue Ridge Parkway

 If you take the scenic route, the Blue Ridge Parkway offers much to explore.
 Driving the whole road takes a couple of days, which gives you enough time to take in all the sights and towns along the way.